List of Governors

 I live in the centre of Winchester with my husband, Gary, and our rescue cat, Martha.
 My main focus is my school role of course but, in my spare time, I support Gary as a Director of our independent cafe and events business.

-Toby Guest, Parent Governor
+Toby Guest, Vice Chair and Parent Governor

 I graduated from Bournemouth University in 1993 and gained a Masters from George Washington University in 2000.
 Specialising in corporate travel, marketing, meetings and events I have over 20 years of corporate experience in global Procurement roles working for companies including IBM, Goldman Sachs and currently Bayer.